 How quickly can I complete this online MHA program?

-It is possible to complete the program in as few as two years.
+It is possible to complete the program in as few as one year on a full-time basis, or two years on a part-time basis.

 Are there course prerequisites for admission?